Animal symbolism in Chinese art 兽 shòu

 The meat of the snake is eaten quite widely and it is a common ingredient in traditional medicine particularly snake liver.
-Snakeskin is considered a lucky charm.
+Snake meat is considered to be good for maintaining sharp eyesight and snakeskin is a popular lucky charm.

 Spider 蜘蛛 zhī zhū

 The spider is considered a lucky creature because it dangles from its web on high and so symbolizes good fortune descending from the heavens.
 Another auspicious connection comes from the name for spider 虫喜子 chóng xǐ zǐ because 喜 xǐ means ‘happiness, delight’.
-It may specifically signify the return home of a son.
+It may specifically signify a son returning home.
 On the negative side it sometimes takes the place of the scorpion in the tally of five noxious creatures.